-Primate Social Behavior: Read More [+]

-Rules & Requirements

-Prerequisites: 1 is recommended

-Hours & Format

-Summer: 6 weeks - 6 hours of lecture and 1 hour of discussion per week
+6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: Anthropology/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Primate Social Behavior: Read Less [-]

-ANTHRO 107 Evolution of the Human Brain 4 Units

-Terms offered: Fall 2019, Fall 2018, Fall 2017

-Introduction to comparative vertebrate brain anatomy, neural development, and sensory-motor functions that are relevant to the study of human brain evolution and the evolution of uniquely human mental and behavioral capacities.
+Primate Behavior: Read Less [-] ANTHRO 107 Evolution of the Human Brain 4 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 Introduction to comparative vertebrate brain anatomy, neural development, and sensory-motor functions that are relevant to the study of human brain evolution and the evolution of uniquely human mental and behavioral capacities.
 Emphasis is on understanding the processes of evolution that are responsible for species differences in brain structure and function.
 Special attention will be given to animal communication, vocalization, neurolinguistics, and theories of language evolution.

-Evolution of the Human Brain: Read More [+]

-Rules & Requirements

-Prerequisites: Upper division undergraduate standing and Anthropology 1 or equivalent or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

-discussion per week
+Evolution of the Human Brain: Read More [+] Rules & Requirements Prerequisites: Upper division undergraduate standing and Anthropology 1 or equivalent or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: Anthropology/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Instructor: Deacon

-Evolution of the Human Brain: Read Less [-]

-ANTHRO 110 Theory and Method in Physical Anthropology 4 Units

-Terms offered: Prior to 2007

-A unitary view of past history and current trends in the field of Physical Anthropology, emphasizing schools of thought, important figures and major areas of research.

-Theory and Method in Physical Anthropology: Read More [+]

-Rules & Requirements
+Instructor: Deacon Evolution of the Human Brain: Read Less [-] ANTHRO 110 Theory and Method in Physical Anthropology 4 Units Terms offered: Prior to 2007 A unitary view of past history and current trends in the field of Physical Anthropology, emphasizing schools of thought, important figures and major areas of research.
+Theory and Method in Physical Anthropology: Read More [+] Rules & Requirements Prerequisites: 1 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

-Prerequisites: 1

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week

-Summer: